Waste-to-energy deal agreed

 Others have questioned the datedness of technology and the pollution from burning rubbish in an energy-to-waste incinerator, as well as potentially escalating gate fees due to a “monopoly” project.

-Five of the original 14 member councils pulled out – Boroondara, Glen Eira, Manningham, Maroondah, Monash and Stonnington.
+Six of the original 15 member councils pulled out – Boroondara, Glen Eira, Manningham, Maroondah, Monash and Stonnington.

 SEMAWP has stated that modern, best-practice waste-to-energy facilities met strict emissions standards with real-time emission monitoring.